-The spotted turtle is a semi-aquatic, freshwater reptile that occurs in vernal pools, bogs, freshwater swamps and small ponds on Nantucket.
+The spotted turtle is a semi-aquatic, freshwater reptile that inhabits vernal pools, bogs, freshwater swamps and small ponds on Nantucket.
 Throughout most of its range, spotted turtles are considered threatened, endangered or vulnerable.
-We have several ongoing projects investigating the habitat use preferences and movement patterns of spotted turtles on Nantucket.
+We have several ongoing projects investigating the habitat use and movement patterns of spotted turtles on Nantucket.

-Between 2005 and 2014, we trapped and used radio-telemetry to track spotted turtles at the Foundation’s Squam Farm and Medouie Creek properties.
-At Squam Farm, the goal of our work was to gain a better understanding about how and when this species uses both wetland and upland habitats on the property and the management implications for mowing upland areas that may be used by spotted turtles, particularly during spring movement and nesting periods.
+Between 2005 and 2014, we trapped and used radio telemetry to track spotted turtles at the Foundation’s Squam Farm and Medouie Creek properties.
+At Squam Farm, the goal of our work was to gain a better understanding about how and when this species uses both wetlands and upland habitat on the property and the management implications for mowing upland areas that may be used by spotted turtles, particularly during spring movement and nesting periods.

-In 2018, we revisited spotted turtles trapping sites monitored at Squam Farm during 2005-2008 when we uniquely marked almost 100 turtles and recaptured several old turtles that were marked by a previous researcher in the early 1990’s.
-Ten years later, we recaptured 56 individuals, including 28 recaptures - 3 of which were first marked in the 1990’s and recaptured during 2005-2008.
-We plan to do similar re-monitoring at Medouie Creek.
+In 2018, we revisited spotted turtle trapping sites monitored at Squam Farm during 2005-2008 when we uniquely marked almost 100 turtles and recaptured several old turtles that were marked by a previous researcher in the early 1990’s.
+Ten years later, we captured 56 individuals, including 28 recaptures - 3 of which were first marked in the 1990’s and recaptured during 2005-2008.
+We plan to do similar re-monitoring at Medouie Creek as well.